 - Immeasurable cost of a damaged reputation to a company

-Given those startling statistics it’s a no-brainer that companies should have policies to prevent drunk driving.
+Companies should have policies to prevent drunk driving.
 In fact many companies do have policies in place to prevent alcohol consumption at work, as well as drunk driving.
 However, those policies do not always stop drunk driving.
 It is estimated that 16% of all fatal crashes during the work week were drunk driving crashes, and Highway State Patrols across the country continue to note that daytime DUIs are increasing.

 The solution for many companies is a reactive one.
 Once an employee is arrested and/or convicted of impaired driving, he or she is terminated.
 Thousands of dollars are then spent each year related to the turnover costs for the terminated employees.
 There are also legal and administrative costs for each termination, adding another outrageous expense to companies trying to manage a tight budget in today’s economy.
 These costs don’t include the often immeasurable expense of a company’s reputation that is often tarnished when a drunk driving accident takes place.

 One cost-effective and proactive solution is to install an ignition interlock device into company vehicles.
 An ignition interlock is a device that measures the alcohol in your breath and allows you to start your vehicle if it is below the set point.
 The device also requires periodic retests while the vehicle is running.
 The interlock records a number of items including test results, engine starts and vehicle run times.
 Any violations, for example failed tests or missed retests, are recorded by the device.
 Interlock devices have the ability to record real-time GPS and photo imaging with real time notifications.

 The devices could be installed into all company vehicles; or, if the vehicles are not assigned to particular employees, a predetermined number of devices could be installed on vehicles with different employees driving those vehicles each day.